Abengoa Cellulosic Ethanol Biorefinery, Kansas, United States of America

 The ethanol conversion process involves preparation of the biomass feedstock for pre-treatment.

-Enzymes are added enhance the pre-treatment conditions for further thermochemical reactions.
+Enzymes are added to enhance the pre-treatment conditions for further thermochemical reactions.
 Enzymatic hydrolysis converts the cellulose of agricultural residues to glucose and xylose sugars.
 These sugars are fermented and distilled to produce renewable cellulosic ethanol fuel.
 The remaining solution undergoes stillage for separation of wastewater and recovery of about 29,000t/y of lignin.

 Contractors invovled in the Hugoton-based bioethanol plant